edge-cloud/www.edge-cloud.net/_posts/2015-03-18-ipv6-in-vsphere-6.md

       </td>

       <td >
         Could work in vSphere 5.1 and 5.5, if the vendor provides an IPv6-capable VAAI plugin.
-NetApp provides an <a href="https://library.netapp.com/ecmdocs/ECMP1368924/html/GUID-33CA873C-D4FC-4D96-AFFA-6DFD95337032.html" target="_blank">IPv6 capable VAAI plugin</a>.
+NetApp provides an [IPv6 capable VAAI plugin](https://library.netapp.com/ecmdocs/ECMP1368924/html/GUID-33CA873C-D4FC-4D96-AFFA-6DFD95337032.html).
 This combination would not be supported by VMware in vSphere 5.1 or vSphere 5.5.
 It is supported in vSphere 6.0 for both NFS and iSCSI.
       </td>
     </tr>